England: Coastal Exmoor – 4 nights

 The best months to walk: April, May, June, September, October.

-Other possible months: July, August (but this is peak UK holiday time, so availability can be difficult!), November to March (shorter options)
+Other possible months: July, August (but this is peak UK holiday time, so availability can be difficult!); November, February, March (shorter options)

 This walk is best in spring and autumn, but beware of shorter days from late October through to mid-April, when it may also be rather wet and muddy!

 Arrive early enough to look around these towns - explore Lynton's shops and museum, spend time watching the activity in Lynmouth harbour, and perhaps make time to explore the museum dedicated to the Great Flood of 1952.

 Day 2 - Countisbury Circuit